nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 The firmware of Thingy:91 has been developed using the |NCS|.
 It is open source, and can be modified according to specific needs.
-The :ref:`asset_tracker` application firmware, which is preprogrammed in the Thingy:91, enables the device to use the environment sensors and provides an option of tracking the device using GNSS.
+The :ref:`asset_tracker_v2` application firmware, enables the device to use the environment sensors and tracking the device using GNSS.

 The data, along with information about the device, is transmitted to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where it can be visualized.
-See :ref:`asset_tracker` for more information on the asset tracker application.
+See :ref:`asset_tracker_v2` for more information on the asset tracker application.

 Operating modes
 ===============

-Thingy:91 contains RGB indicator LEDs, which indicate the operating state of the device as described in :ref:`operating states of Thingy:91<thingy91_operating_states>`.
+Thingy:91 contains RGB indicator LEDs, which indicate the operating state of the device as described in the :ref:`LED indication <led_indication>` section of the :ref:`asset_tracker_v2_ui_module`.

 GNSS
 ====

 Thingy:91 has a GNSS receiver, which, if activated, allows the device to be located globally using GNSS signals.
-To activate GNSS, long-press the SW3 button.
-See :ref:`Button SW3 on Thingy:91<asset_tracker_user_interface>` for information.
+In :ref:`asset_tracker_v2`, GNSS is activated by default.

 LTE Band Lock
 =============